msander1983/MarkdownPluginRelease/README.md

-# The Markdown Plugin for MadCap Flare
+# The Markdown Plugin II for MadCap Flare

 ## Release Notes